-Recently, we post part of of this series (read that here) where we talked about the importance of creating a successful app marketing campaign.
+Recently, we posted part 1 of of this series (read that here) where we talked about the importance of creating a successful app marketing campaign.
 We covered why you should and what NOT to do.
-From focusing too much on perfection, to unclear messaging, and the proper approach to creating an app marketing campaign, we covered it all.
+From focusing too much on perfection to unclear messaging, and the proper approach to creating an app marketing campaign, we covered it all.

 But this post is going to focus on what you should do, covering the tools and tricks to making a successful strategy.
 So, without further ado, let’s dive right in.